Kerkulah/-Network-Simulation-with-Active-Directory/README.md

 <br />

 <p align="center">
-Create two CLIENT Virtual Michine and Join the domain (Windows 10)
+Create two CLIENT Virtual Machine and Join the domain (Windows 10)
  <br/>
 Click New in VirtualBox  → Name the VM  → Click Settings → Network and set Adapter 1  Attached to Internal Network →  Start the VM and install Windows 10, after Installation is complete  → ||
 Join Windows 10 Client to the Domain  → Log into Windows 10  → open Command Prompt ipconfig /all to check if DHCP assigned an IP →  ping IP Address(170.18.0.1) → Change System Name  → Rename this PC(Advanced)→ Change →Member of Domain(enter domain name) →Enter Administrator credentials from DC